Italian-Style Lentil Soup Recipe

 - 2 tablespoons shredded Parmesan cheese

-- 2. Stir in the tomato paste, vinegar, brown sugar and salt; heat through.
-Sprinkle each serving with cheese.
-Yield: 6 servings.
+Stir in tomato paste, vinegar, brown sugar and salt; heat through.
+Serve with cheese.